Pan-Canadian Geoscience Strategy

 The PGS builds on extensive existing geoscience work and collaborations.
 This work will continue, with enhanced coordination between geological survey organizations over the coming months and years.

-Between the end of June 2023 and the end of May 2024, the NGSC has advanced the priority areas described in the PGS as follows:
+Between the end of May 2024 and the end of June 2025, the NGSC has advanced the priority areas described in the PGS as follows:

 1. Advancing framework geoscience